πŸ“— Field Mask

-Note that a field with a non-default mask will have an orange dot on the settings icon.
+Note: Fields with a non-default mask are marked with an orange dot on the field’s settings icon.

 Available masks